 Anyone have more links or reviews about the Showa Suspension Upgrade ?

 Rad, The shocks were great but the springs were too soft and only had stepped adjustment.
 The forks are the bomb and worth every penny.
 A set of forks and shocks for $1500.00 (retail).
 The forks are about a $1000 by them selves.
 Many of the aftermarkey kits are that much and many only have dampning on one side like stock.
 Just buy the Harley forks and be happy.
 A great deal from Harley for a change.
-Get 'em!
-Later,
+Get 'em! :D Later,

 I'm roughly 235lbs, and could barely get 30mm of sag on the lightest preload adjustment on the shocks.
 The forks are sprung a lot softer, and as expected I'm a turn out from full-in to get 35mm of sag.